Skip to main content

 • variadic โ€” a recipient that changes per order; your integration supplies it at order creation.

-• Beneficiary โ€” a recipient registered on the project.
+• Beneficiary โ€” a recipient registered on the project, identified by IBAN (or, for tip recipients, by phone number).
 Registering one returns a beneficiary_id (UUID).
 Standard splits reference recipients by this id.

-• Direct account (account) โ€” in override mode only, a Paysera EVP account paid directly via the account field, without registering a beneficiary first.
-The account must already exist as a Paysera account.
+• Direct account (account) โ€” in override mode only, a Paysera account paid directly via the account field, without registering a beneficiary first.
+Given as an EVP account number or as the IBAN of a Paysera account (resolved server-side); the account must already exist as a Paysera account.

 • Tip โ€” an extra amount the customer adds on top of the order total, routed to a beneficiary.
 Independent of the policy template.